Grate-Oracle-Lewot/GrateCrystal/README.md

 - Whimsicott's back sprite is scrambled (probably applies to Yanmega and the ! and ?
 Unowns as well)

-- Pokémon icons don't color on the nicknaming screen
+- Pokémon icons don't color on the nicknaming screen, moves screen, or Fly map

 - The Fearowbot makes the Fly icon palette screwy